 - Develop excellent people skills.
 A banquet manager deals with a variety of people, including customers and workers.
 He or she often has to address sensitive topics like customer satisfaction and employee performance.
 Taking courses such as human resources, communications or public speaking can improve customer service and employee relations skills, potentially making a candidate more attractive to potential employers.

 - Develop familiarity with commonly used programs and systems.
 Hospitality and food service management positions require the use of computer systems and software programs.
 Growing comfortable with technology typically used in the field might be a good way to gain an advantage in the job market.

 Employers seeking banquet directors might require an applicant to have around 2-3 years of related work experience.
 In addition, an individual seeking voluntary certification needs to have around 2-3 years of industry experience as a supervisor or manager.
 In general, possessing more work experience is beneficial to an aspiring banquet manager's employment prospects.

 Step 3: Earn Voluntary Certification

-Earning voluntary certification can distinguish a candidate in the job market by showing professional qualifications and expertise.
+Earning voluntary certification can distinguish a candidate in the job market, sometimes leading to promotion opportunities.
 The National Restaurant Association Educational Foundation is a nonprofit organization offering voluntary certifications for food service workers, including food service managers.
 The certification process entails meeting minimum education and/or work experience requirements, which qualifies an individual to sit for the certification exam.